CaveVision0/CaveVision0-s_Advantage_PRNG/INSTRUCTIONS.md

 First, you'll replace string Input and string Output's files with your own.
 For example, if your input document is called This_Is_My_Doc.txt, you'll replace ExampleCast.txt with that.

-After that, there's vector<vector<string>> Advantage_Types.
-New advantages should be formatted like this {"Advantage Name", "Base Denominator Number"} and placed inside the outer bracket, just as it appears in advantage_roll.cpp.
-If you want more than one advantage, just place a comma between each of these vectors like this: {"Advantage Name 1", "Base Denominator Number 1"}, {"Advantage Name 2", "Base Denominator Number 2"}.
+After that, there's vector<tuple<string, float>> Advantage_Types.
+New advantages should be formatted like this {"STRING", NUMBER} and placed inside the vector (AKA put it in the indented region), just as it appears in advantage_roll.cpp. **Be sure not to forget the comma at the end of each tuple if the advantage isn't the last one in the vector!**

 Lastly, there's the desperation map.
 Here, you can create custom tier names and set their values.
-For example, if you want a tier named "AMAZING" and have its value be 5, you can add {"AMAZING", 5} into the map. **Be sure not to forget the comma at the end if this tier isn't the last one listed!**
+For example, if you want a tier named "AMAZING" and have its value be 5, you can add {"AMAZING", 5} into the map. **Be sure not to forget the comma at the end if the tier isn't the last one in the map!**

 **Formula Customization**